Did Jesus really suggest that these folks will literally inherit the earth?

 Why?
 Because the kingdom of heaven is where the Supreme Being dwells.
 Remember the beginning of the "Lord's prayer:"

-"Our Father who art in heaven, hallowed by thy Name...."
-(Matt.
+"Our Father in heaven, hallowed be Your Name" (Matt.
 6:9)and remember this statement:

 "See that you do not look down on one of these little ones.
 For I tell you that their angels in heaven always see the face of my Father in heaven."
 (Matt.
 18:10)Jesus certainly was teaching his students that if they followed his teachings - requiring humility - they would return to their relationship with Supreme Being, who dwells in the spiritual realm - "heaven" or "paradise."